Carlonem/Entity-Editor/README.md

 - **Save Slots**: Separate save states for each workspace.

 #### Workspace Layers
 - **Isolated Workspaces**: Multiple layers to manage entities separately.
+Each workspace has its own load and save functionality, allowing you to work on different projects or insstances without interference.
 - **Fast Save and Load**: Quickly save and load the entire workspace.

-Note: Workspaces are completely separate, and projects are saved and loaded individually per workspace.
+    **Note:** Workspaces are completely separate, and projects are saved and loaded individually per workspace.

 #### Canvas View Controls
 - **Move View**: Navigate the canvas view (Up, Down, Left, Right).
+Think of this directly as your game's screen.
-- **View Multiplier**: Adjust the view multiplier for precision.
+- **View Multiplier**: Adjust the view multiplier to accelerate or decelerate the canvas movement.
 - **Reset View**: Reset the canvas view to its default state.

-Note: When you see entities move in the grid, it's relative movement.
+    **Note:**  When you see entities move in the grid, it's relative movement.
 The displayed area of the canvas is changing.
 Pinned entities move with the canvas, appearing stationary due to relative movement.

 #### Background Options
 - **Scale and Alpha**: Adjust the scale and transparency of the background.